gchq/event-logging-schema/docs/content/en/docs/unstructured-data.md

-# Unstructured Data
+---
+title: "Unstructured Data"
+linkTitle: "Unstructured Data"
+#weight:
+date: 2022-05-04
+tags:
+description: >
   When producing schema compliant data, each and every data field from an event should populate the most appropriate element in the schema.
+---

 In some cases there may not be an adequate data structure for capturing the content of a field.
 In these cases data can be captured using the `<Data>` element content model, see the following example.

 ``` xml
 <EventDetail>